zoontek/react-native-bootsplash/README.md

 ### Web

-If automatic `index.html` edit failed on asset generation or you ofted out of it using `--edit-index false`, you need to manually add required styles and markup to your `index.html` file.
+If automatic `index.html` edit failed on asset generation or you opted out of it using `--edit-index=false`, you need to manually add required styles and markup to your `index.html` file.

 <details>
   <summary>Show HTML and CSS Code</summary>